Blooym/nael/README.md

 export DALAMUD_HOME=$(nael symlink-path)
 ```

-If you cannot, or do not want to, call Nael to get the path when setting the environment variable you can run `nael symlink-path` and place the command output in your environment configuration instead.
+If you cannot, or do not want to, call nael to get the path when setting the environment variable you can run `nael symlink-path` and place the command output in your environment configuration instead.
 The symlink returned from this command will always point to the active version if one is set *(note: if no active version is set, this symlink will not exist or will lead to a dead path.)*.

 ### Integrating with MSBuild